Create more registration units, Emami tells INEC - Nigeria Today

 Create more registration units, Emami tells INEC

-Niger Delta activist, Chief Ayirimi Emami has called on INEC Chairman, Mahmood Yakubu to immediately direct the Electoral Officer for Warri South-West Local Government Area of Delta state to create registration units in Escravos and other Itsekiri communities in Warri South-West Local Government Area, to enable Itsekiris participate in the ongoing exercise.
+Niger Delta activist, Chief Ayirimi Emami, has called on Chairman of Independent National Electoral Commission, INEC, Mr. Mahmood Yakubu, to immediately direct the Electoral Officer for Warri South-West Local Government Area, Delta State, to create registration units in Escravos and other Itsekiri communities in Warri South-West Local Government Area, to enable the Itsekiri participate in the ongoing exercise.

-Emami who spoke to newsmen today in Warri, said Itsekiris in Escravos and other parts of Warri South-West Local Government Area in the State cannot participate in the ongoing INEC voter registration as a result of the Aladja/Ogbe-Ijoh crisis.
+Emami, who spoke to newsmen in Warri, said the Itsekiri in Escravos and other parts of Warri South-West Council Area in the state cannot participate in the ongoing INEC voter registration as a result of the Aladja/Ogbe-Ijoh crisis.

-This scenario will disenfranchise Itsekiri people of Warri South-West Local Government Area in the build-up to the 2019 election, Emami added .
+He said the situation will disenfranchise Itsekiri people of Warri South-West council in the build-up to the 2019 election if not addressed.

 The post Create more registration units, Emami tells INEC appeared first on Vanguard News.